SergeyTsalkov/brooce/README.md

 [View brooce.conf Documentation](CONFIG.md)

-## Setting Up Multiple Queues
+## Concurrency
+### Multiple Threads
-Brooce is multi-threaded, and can run many jobs at once on multiple queues.
+Brooce is multi-threaded, and can run many jobs at once from multiple queues.
 To set up multiple queues, edit the [queues section of brooce.conf](CONFIG.md#queues).

+### Multiple VPSes/Servers
+You can deploy brooce on multiple servers.
+Make sure they all connect to the same redis server, and have the same cluster_name set in [brooce.conf](CONFIG.md#queues).
+They can all work on jobs from the same queues, if desired.

 ## Timeouts
 So far, we've treated jobs as strings, but they can also be json hashes with additional parameters.
 Here is a job that overwrites the [default 1-hour timeout in brooce.conf](CONFIG.md#timeout) and runs for only 10 seconds: